pippim/pippim.github.io/mserve.md

 **`.gif` (there is no sound) Highlights:**

-- From the Music Library window select the "View" dropdown menu.
+- From the *Music Location Tree* window select the "View" dropdown menu.
 - When FF/Rewind buttons are visible you have the option of enabling the Hockey buttons.
 - The Hockey TV Commercial button turns down TV commercial and